istio/istio.io/content/docs/concepts/traffic-management/routing/service-entries/index.md

 more services outside the mesh that services in the mesh can access.

-Configuring a service entry can be enough to call an external service, but typically you configure either a virtual service or destination rules to route traffic more granularly.
+Configuring a service entry can be enough to call an external service, but typically you configure either, or both, a virtual service or destination rules to control traffic more granularly.
 You can configure traffic for a service entry in the same way you configure traffic for a service in the mesh.